 I’ve never been too much of a soup person.
 I have friends who get really excited at the prospect of having soup for lunch, and I’ve never understood their enthusiasm.
 Maybe it’s because when I was growing up, soup meant opening a can of flavored water with bits of vegetables and beans floating around it in.
 It never tasted very good and it never filled me up.
-All that has changed with this spicy lentil soup.
+All that has changed with this spicy lentil and carrot soup.
 It’s filling and extremely flavorful, and when I know that I have it waiting for me for lunch, I count down the minutes until it’s time to eat.
 Have I become a soup person after all?

 - 1 cup red lentils

 - 1/2 red onion chopped

 - 2 garlic cloves chopped

 - 1 tablespoon olive oil or coconut oil